Sowjanyaadi316/my-portfolio/README.md

 A personal portfolio showcasing my professional journey, skills, and projects in a clean and structured layout.

 **Highlights:**
-- Built with: HTML, CSS, JavaScript
+- Built with: HTML, CSS, JavaScript and Bootstrap
 - Integrated project links for live demos and GitHub repositories

 ---